Rebates : Instant Point Back

 Phase 3

-However, on web, we lose track of a user after they click an affiliate link, making it impossible for us to know if the user has made a purchase or not.
+Due to the nature of web browsers, Rebates loses track of a user after they click an affiliate link, making it impossible for us to know if the user has made a purchase or not (at least until the merchant notifies us).

 To over come this obstacle, I negotiated with the Rebates extension team to introduce this feature to allow us to bring this experience to our web users.